mp-sec/azure-siem-tutorial/README.md

 ![Untitled](https://user-images.githubusercontent.com/99374038/179137523-07520369-d52d-4690-be7b-f05dcb47cee2.png)

 ## Azure Defender plans
 We want to enable Azure Defender, and disable the SQL servers on machines:
 ![Untitled](https://user-images.githubusercontent.com/99374038/179137970-8cb30049-7c4d-42cb-976e-17b5694842ef.png)
 The SQL server is not needed, and will eat up the credits, so it's better to just turn it off.
-With that, the save button on the top left can be clicked, and then the
+With that, the save button on the top left can be clicked.

 ## Data Collection
 The Data Collection settings tab can be viewed.
 In here, we can set Security Center to store data on all security events that happen in the VM: